mfuu/sortable-dnd/README.md

   event, // TouchEvent | MouseEvent
-  pullMode, // Pull mode if dragging into another sortable. relative, // Position of the drop element relative to the drag element after swap is complete. revert, // back to the original list in `pull: 'clone'` } = params
+  pullMode, // Pull mode if dragging into another sortable. relative, // Position of the drop element relative to the drag element after swap is complete. revertDrag, // revert draged element to initial position after moving to a another list in `pull: 'clone'` & `revertDrag: true`. backToOrigin, // dragged element go back to the original list in `pull: 'clone'`.
+} = params
 ```